How the coronavirus has hit global sport - France 24

 Paris (AFP)

-The Milan-San Remo cycling one-day classic was postponed on Friday, the latest high-profile sports event to be scratched from the international calendar due to the global spread of the deadly coronavirus.
+The Milan-San Remo cycling one-day classic and the Alpine skiing World Cup finals were postponed on Friday, the latest high-profile sports events to be scratched from the international calendar due to the global spread of the deadly coronavirus.

-AFP Sport looks at the effects on sport of the virus, which has killed 3,404 people while infecting 99,464 in 89 countries worldwide.
+AFP Sport looks at the effects on sport of the virus, which has killed 3,456 people while infecting more than 100,000 in 89 countries worldwide.

 CYCLING